Announcing the 2023 Artificial Intelligence Symposium: 3rd IFLA Symposium on Artificial Intelligence

 Ms. Neli Tshabalala is the Director: Shared Library and Information Services at North-West University (NWU), a Ph.D. candidate at the University of South Africa, where she examines resource allocation in academic libraries as an essential determinant of effective function in delivering optimal library operations.
 She is the Project Leader of the Third IFLA International Federation of Libraries Associations and Institutions, Artificial Intelligence Symposium hosted by the NWU.

-She served on the International Federation of Library Associations as a member of the Standing Committee for Libraries Serving People with Print Disabilities Section from 2015 – 2019.
+She served on the International Federation of Library Associations as a member of the Standing Committee for Libraries Serving People with Print Disabilities Section from 2015 to 2019.
 She has been appointed a member of the IFLA Big Data Special Interest Group 2023 – 2025.
-She recently earned two IFLA IT Section Badges on Robotics Knowledge and AI Knowledge.
-These badges were awarded in recognition of global AI knowledge: how it works, with relevant examples provided and with up-to-date information, as well as global knowledge in robotics: principles, samples projects, and trends.
+She recently earned two IFLA IT Section Badges in Robotics and AI Knowledge.
+These badges were awarded to recognise global knowledge in AI: how it works, with relevant examples provided and up-to-date information, and global knowledge in robotics: principles, samples, projects, and trends.

 Dr. Edmund Balnaves: IFLA Divisional Chair